Campfire Creamy Polenta with Fresh Corn

 What you’ll need

-16 ounces (500 ml) homogenized whole milk
+16 ounces (500 ml) whole milk

 2 tablespoons butter

-3 ounces (85g) smoked gouda, grated or cubed
+3 ounces (85g) smoked Gouda, grated or cubed

 1 tablespoon apple cider vinegar